Window Rock, Arizona: Education

 The community is also served by the private Saint Michael Indian School, a K-12 private, Catholic school established by Katharine Drexel in 1902.
-Saint Michael Indian School is a member of the National Catholic Education Association and the Diocese of Gallup Catholic School System.
+Saint Michael Indian School is a member of the National Catholic Education Association and the Roman Catholic Diocese of Gallup Catholic School System.

 The surrounding community is also served by Hilltop Christian School, operated by Across Nations offering pre-K through 6th grade learning curriculum.

 In addition, the Saint Michaels Association for Special Education, Inc. (SMASE) school serves the greater Navajo Nation in Arizona and New Mexico.
 A non-profit school, founded by Sister Marijane Ryan in 1970 serves as an educational and residential center for individuals with disabilities of all ages.

 Travel and tourism

 Tourism is an integral part of the local economy.
 Window Rock attracts a large number of tourists and visitors due to its close proximity to many national parks and sites and Navajo government.
 The area is a popular base of commerce for the regional people as well.